Raspirus/Raspirus/README.md

 ## Introduction

-Raspirus: Empowering Your Malware Protection
+**Raspirus: Empowering Your Malware Protection**

-Welcome to the official documentation for Raspirus, your lightweight signature-based malware scanner.
+Welcome to Raspirus, your lightweight signature-based malware scanner.
 Originally designed to scan attached USB drives using a Raspberry Pi, Raspirus has evolved into a versatile tool capable of scanning local files and folders as well.
 Some of its standout features include:

 - **Cost-Free Protection:** Raspirus operates solely on donations, ensuring top-notch protection without any financial burden.
 - **Tailored Signature Detection:** Our custom signature-based approach guarantees accurate identification of malware.